artgon/artgon.github.com/_posts/2014-09-19-scala-case-for-correctness.md

 Simple, intuitive, correct.
 Although this is a trivial example, you'll notice that you don't have to worry about the shared state of the _count_ variable.
 You don't have to make it atomic or make the addition to it synchronized.
 You have a guarantee that only one thread will execute that code at a time.

+This doesn't mean that designing concurrent programs is necessarily easier.
+You still have to figure out contention, backpressure, responsiveness and so on.
+However, when looking at any given actor, you know exactly what going on.

 #### No Null Values

 The most common exception in Java application is the NullPointerException.
-There is a weird separation of objects and primitives.
+Java has always had issues separating objects and primitives.
 Primitives cannot be set to null, while objects get set to null all the time.
+When you look at a String type it's either a String or a null and that goes for _any_ object.

-I would argue that the majority of Java programmers still use null types as a return knowingly, as just another strategy for control flow.
+This is not a solved problem, the majority of Java programmers probably use null types as a control flow strategy.
+This fundamentally __breaks__ the entire type system.
+Being able to set an object to, what should be, a completely different type is madness.

 JDK 8 has alleviated some of this pain with an _Optional<T\>_ class that allows you to wrap null types and unwrap them safely.
 Unfortunately, the _Optional<T\>_ object can